steimel64/steimel64.github.io/README.md

 # Data Science Portfolio by Bill Steimel (WIP)

 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
+Any experience relevant to Data Science is also listed in this portfolio.

 ## Classification problems.